ftonneau/eak/README.md

 startup.
 Do not call `eak-map` yourself, unless Eak's mappings were overwritten by accident (in which case `eak-map` will restore them).

+## Other plugins

+Eak being only a set of remappings, it should not interfere with any of your other scripts/plugins, unless they call Kakoune's `execute-keys` command with the `-with-maps` switch (a bad idea, precisely because it puts your plugins at the mercy of any keymap change).

-# EXPLANATION
+# USAGE

+What follows is an explanation of Eak's keymap, organized by sections to facilitate learning.

+The most important sections (about **moving directionally** and **moving by words**) come first, as it is there that Eak and plain Kakoune differ more strongly.
+In plain Kakoune, different keys are used for extending and moving.
+In Eak, the same keys may move or extend the selection, depending on its current state (e.g., how many characters it contains).

+Once you understand Eak's basic movements, the next step is to use `z`, `x`, `e` (meaning roughly "left", "center," and "right") for insertion and selection.

-Moving from plain Kakoune to Eak involves the following steps, which you must understand in order to use Eak effectively.
-Fortunately, however, many of the key mappings mentioned below are discoverable as part of the `-`, `z`, `x`, `e`, or `g` menus, so there is no need to remember everything at once.
+The rest is just to learn the mnemonics for common operations, and using `-` to handle groups of selections/marks.
+Fortunately, many of the key mappings mentioned below are discoverable as part of the `-`, `z`, `x`, `e`, and `g` menus, so there is no need to remember everything at once.

-# Step 1: making h, j, k, l smart
+You can read the explanation online or [download it as a text file](USAGE.txt), open it in Kakoune, and check the explanation hands-on.

+# Moving directionally

 In plain Kakoune, `h`, `j`, `k`, `l` move the cursor horizontally or vertically, whereas `H`, `J`, `K`, `L` extend the selection.